raevilman/Markdown-CheatSheet/README.md

 Name: Links
 Syntax: \[Label or text for link\]\(URL\)
 Description:  Place text/label for link in square brackets and then place actual URL in parentheses

+For `tooltip`, on hovering over the link e.g. [Hover on me](https://github.com/raevilman/Markdown-CheatSheet "I'm a tooltip")
+You can optionally mention title text in double quotes in parentheses after the URL separated by space Syntax for 'Hover on me' example is as below:
+\[Hover on me\]\(https://github.com/raevilman/Markdown-CheatSheet "I'm a tooltip")